TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_dac_loopback.md

 ## Configurations
 - DAC is configured using syscfg
-- ADC SOC0 is configured CAL1 Channel, with sample and hold window of 256 and generate interrupt at EOC0
+- ADC SOC0 is configured CAL Channel, with sample and hold window of 256 and generate interrupt at EOC0

 # External Connections
 No external connections required